johnlackwilson/UnitConverterAndroidApp/README.md

 # UnitConverterAndroidApp
-A unit conversion app written for Android in Kotlin
+A unit conversion app written for Android in Kotlin using Jetpack Compose.